Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 Then I ran Octave with the pixel perfect image and here the result :
 # The e-paper image obtained with Octave :
 ![](./images/2020-09-10/Direct_e-paper.png)

+# Two ways of using the emulator V2 :

+- Copy paste game boy serial data obtained from https://github.com/mofosyne/arduino-gameboy-printer-emulator into Entry_file.txt
+- Open Octave/Matlab code "Main_Decoder.m"
+- Choose some options
+- Run and wait
+- Enjoy your images

+OR

+- Choose a pixel perfect image 4 shades of gray from any Game Boy Game using the printer (or any other source)
+- Open Octave/Matlab code "Game_Boy_crap_me_directly.m"
+- Change the name of the image file to convert
+- Run and wait
+- Enjoy your 16 millions color 2564x2308 new image

 # The e-paper squid test :
 ![](./images/2020-09-10/Squid_e-paper.png)